Famous Aquarius Sun Sign People

 An Astute Businessman

 Ashton Kutcher began dating Demi Moore in 2003.
 At first many thought it was a publicity stunt, as she had taken some years off from her acting career to raise the three daughters she has with ex-husband Bruce Willis.
 But they surprised everyone and married in 2005, in a ceremony conducted by a Rabbi at a Kabbalah Center, with Bruce Willis and about 150 friends attending.
 The almost 20-year age difference is not unusual for an Aquarian person; they often have romantic partners either much older or younger than themselves.
-Demi and Ashton did split in 2011 though, and Ashton is currently engaged to Mila Kunis, who co-starred with him on That '70s Show.
-They had a baby girl together in spring 2014.
-They are engaged, and have another child on the way.
+Demi and Ashton did split in 2011 though, and Ashton is currently married to Mila Kunis, who co-starred with him on That '70s Show.
+They have two children and Mila says Aston is the first boy she kissed while working on That '70s Show.

 Kutcher is an astute businessman, and owns an Italian Restaurant named Dolce with 2 of his 70’s show friends, Danny Masterson and Wilmer Valderrama.
 He also has a Japanese-themed restaurant called Geisha House, and it has expanded to 3 locations, Atlanta, LA, and NYC.
 He became the first Twitter user to have more than one million followers in 2009.
 He describes himself as a fiscal conservative and a social liberal, and continues to study Kabbalah.
 Ashton seems to be doing well for himself in a variety of businesses, and has a bright future ahead of him.